University of Wolverhampton Business School

 The BA (Hons) Business and Law is a popular course within the School of Law Social Sciences & Communications and is based on the study of what are considered essential modules for this area of specialism.
 It was first developed as a collaborative programme between the University of Wolverhampton Business School, the School of Law, Social Sciences & Communications and SCOPE City University Hong Kong and is now offered in the UK and also continues to be offered in Hong Kong as a ‘Top-up’ degree for the City University programme of study.

 In the recent Research Assessment Exercise (RAE) the School’s average ranking was the joint highest ranking of all new universities within the Region with 65% of law staff ranked at an international level or above.
-It was also rated as Excellent for business and management studies in the Sunday Times University Guide in 2007.
+It was also rated as Excellent for business and management studies in The Sunday Times University Guide in 2007.

 Mooting and other legal skills competitions provide the UK students the opportunity to experience what it is like to be a lawyer.
-Also, a purpose built courtroom gives you a taste of life in a real court. with purpose-built legal equipment and state of the art acoustics.
+Also, a purpose built courtroom gives you a taste of life in a real court, with purpose-built legal equipment and state-of-the-art acoustics.

 There are also regular visits to The Inns of Court, Houses of Parliament as well as career talks from local firms, police, and other relevant organisations.